guillaumeolivieri/Redis-chat/README.md

    ngrok http 3000
    ```
 Accessing the Application:
-Ngrok will provide a public URL (http and https) that you can share with your friend.
+Ngrok will provide a public URL (http and https) that you can share with your friends.
 They can use this URL to access the chat application from their web browser.

 ### Architecture Overview: